Protecting The Rights Of People Who Step Forward To Blow The Whistle On Wrongdoers

 The federal Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank) enables the SEC to pay awards to whistleblowers who provide the SEC with original information about violations of the federal securities laws that lead to a successful SEC enforcement action resulting in monetary sanctions of more than $1,000,000.
 Under Dodd-Frank, “(n)o employer may discharge, demote, suspend, threaten, harass, directly or indirectly, or in any other manner discriminate against, a whistleblower in the terms and conditions of employment because of” certain types of protected conduct.

 The federal Whistleblower Protection Act prohibits persons with authority over personnel actions from taking or failing to take a personnel action in retaliation for specified actions by the employee or applicant.
-Protected activities include disclosing information the employee or applicant reasonably believes evidences (a) a violation of any law, rule or regulation, or (b) gross mismanagement, waste, abuse of authority or substantial and specific danger to public health or safety.
-This applies only if the disclosure is not prohibited by law, and not required by Executive order to be kept secret in the interest of nation defense or the conduct of foreign affairs.
+Protected activities include disclosing information the employee or applicant reasonably believes to be evidence of (a) a violation of any law, rule or regulation, or (b) gross mismanagement, waste, abuse of authority or substantial and specific danger to public health or safety.
+This applies only if the disclosure is not prohibited by law, and not required by Executive order to be kept secret in the interest of national defense or the conduct of foreign affairs.

 California Labor Code section 1102.5, forbids retaliation if the employee disclosed (or the employer believes he/she disclosed or may disclose) information to certain government agencies (or to those with authority over the employee, or authority to investigate/discover/correct the employer’s violation or noncompliance), or for providing information to, or testifying before, any public body conducting an investigation, hearing, or inquiry, if the employee has reasonable cause to believe that the information discloses a violation of state or federal statute, or a violation of or noncompliance with a local, state, or federal rule or regulation, regardless of whether disclosing the information is part of the employee’s job duties.